Our building will be open from 9 AM to 2 PM on SUN, APR 21. Ticket office hours

 6:30 PM – 7:30 PM | Overture Hall Lobby

-Come early for a special pre-show Broadway sing-along featuring the Jerry Ensemble and Patrick Christians on piano.
+Come early for a special pre-show Broadway sing-along featuring the Jerry Ensemble.
 Enjoy delicious snacks and cocktails for sale.
 Free and open to the public.